cpmech/russell/russell_tensor/README.md

-# Russell Tensor - Tensor Analysis
+# Russell Tensor - Tensor Analysis for Continuum Mechanics

 _This crate is part of [Russell - Rust Scientific Library](https://github.com/cpmech/russell)_

 Work in progress...

-This repository contains structures and functions to perform tensor analysis, in particular with second and fourth order tensors expressed by their components with respect to the (orthonormal) Mandel basis.
+This repository contains structures and functions to perform tensor analysis in continuum mechanics.
+We give focus to second and fourth order tensors expressed by their components with respect to an orthonormal Mandel basis.

 Documentation: